29 Southwestern Decorating Ideas for 2025

 Image courtesy of Architectural Digest

 Stucco is a durable material that can withstand extreme weather conditions, making it a practical option for homes in the desert.
-Stucco is a versatile material that can be shaped and colored to fit a variety of design styles, instantly adding a Southwestern vibe.
+Stucco can also be shaped and colored to fit a variety of design styles, instantly adding a Southwestern vibe.

 Southwestern Living Room in Joshua Tree, California